Islam in Contemporary Britain (MA)

 Curious about the human experience across millennia and cultures, we are seeking to better understand our past, to illuminate our present and improve our future.

-- a 2:2 honours degree in a relevant subject area such as humanities, social sciences, or an equivalent international degree plus those with an interest in understanding Islam in Britain, past, present and future.
+- a 2:2 honours degree in a relevant subject area such as humanities, religious studies, social science, or a subject relevant to the study of Islam in Britain, past, present, or future

 English Language requirements:

 IELTS with an overall score of 6.5 with 5.5 in all subskills, or an accepted equivalent.

 We allocate places on a first-come, first-served basis, so we recommend you apply as early as possible.

 We will review your application and if you meet the entry requirements, we will make you an offer.

 Applicants who require a Student visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements.

 You are not required to complete a DBS (Disclosure Barring Service) check or provide a Certificate of Good Conduct to study this course.